The amount available depends on:

 Advanced Learner Loan Bursary fund

-Students can also apply to get money from the Loan Bursary Fund after they’ve received a letter approving their Advanced Learner Loan.
+Learners can also apply to get money from the Loan Bursary Fund after they’ve received a letter approving their Advanced Learner Loan.

 - accommodation and travel